mehmetseckin/todo-cli/README.md

     />
 </p>

-# MSToDo Tool
+# MST Tool

 MSTTool is a command-line interface to access the Microsoft To Do REST API, using C# and .NET Core 3.
+Includes:
-Includes an "export" function for exporting all your tasks to JSON files organized in a folder hierarchy to enable automated backups.
+* an "export" function for exporting all your tasks to JSON files organized in a folder hierarchy to enable automated backups and text search.
+* a framework for making other API calls
+* *[Not Implemented]* a "sync" function to export and remove deleted tasks, so you can automate backing up your tasks to a repo or other service
+* *[Not Implemented]* a "diff" function to compare two snapshots

 ## Background